VR gets real with trades training

 But JBA chief executive and founder James Coddington says his company's tool is the first to offer a "multiplayer" feature.

-That is, one job applicant could be in Porirua, and a second in Northland, with the pair linked in one VR environment online, both competing to complete the same task.
+That is, one job applicant could be in Porirua, and a second in Northland, with the pair linked in one VR environment online, both competing to complete the same task for a recruiter in a third location.

+"It is also an important tool to engage those who may have great screen or game literacy but poor traditional literacy or numeracy.
+Untethered VR accommodates different learning styles and learners who have developed compensatory skills in place of literacy can leverage their abilities to train and qualify for employment," the JBA founder says.

 Coddington says another breakthrough is the wireless, relatively lowcost headsets his company is using for its trial, which come from Facebook-owned Oculus in San Francisco - another JBA partner in its vocational VR programme.